Namlick/Simple-Facial-Recognition/README.md

 # Simple-Facial-Recognition
 Perform simple facial recognition tasks using OpenCV and the widely used face-recognition Python library.

-Steps to train and use this facial recognition repository.
+Steps to train and use this facial recognition repository:

 1. Open the Datasets folder and rename the your_name file to your name, and delete the dummy file inside.